TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation

 Besides $\bm{T}_P(x_\textrm{base},y_\textrm{base})$, we can access a latent feature $\bm{L}(x_\textrm{base}, y_\textrm{base})$ extracted by the classifier ${\pi_{\textrm{terrain}}}$ when the same patch was observed a few steps ago, we record both $\bm{T}_P$ and $\bm{L}$ at location $(x_\textrm{base},y_\textrm{base})$ into an experienced list $\bm{P}_e$.
 Now given a new observation at location $(x_o,y_o)$, We can find a traversed and seen patch $(x_r,y_r)$ that looks closest to $(x_o, y_o)$ based on cosine similarity:

-Note that we also have the historical traversability $\bm{T}_P(x_r,y_r)$ infered by the proprioception advisor at $(x_r, y_r)$, we can compute a proprioception adapted traversability with the similarity $S_{(o,r)}$ to access the historical proprioception correction ${\bm{M}_{T_P}}(x_o,y_o)$:
+Note that we also have the historical traversability cost $\bm{T}_P(x_r,y_r)$ infered by the proprioception advisor at $(x_r, y_r)$, we can compute a proprioception adapted traversability cost with the similarity $S_{(o,r)}$ to access the historical proprioception correction ${\bm{M}_{T_P}}(x_o,y_o)$: